riya-rjha/riya-rjha/README.md

 I am Riya Ranjan Jha, an undergraduate student pursuing Bachelor's in Technology in Computer Science with a specialization in Artificial Intelligence & Machine Learning.
 With a good experience in the field of Content Writing, I also possess good knowledge in the realms of Design & Development.

-### :books: About Me
+### 💫 About Me

 - 🔭 I am currently working as a Freelance Technical Content Writer at GeeksForGeeks.
 - 🌱 I'm currently learning TypeScript & Next.js.
 - 🚀 I am a Frontend Developer with a fundamental understanding of Backend.
 - 😄 I am a Postman Student Technical Expert.
-- 📽️ When not coding, you'll find me reading books & reading political news.
+- 📚 When not coding, you'll find me reading books & reading political news.

 ### 🌐 Socials